Klopica/udemy_mongoDb/README.md

 For this purpose we will add a hook in our 'test_helper.js' file.
 A hook is a function that will be executed before any test gets executed in our test suite.

 ### Mocha's Done Callback
+The problem with our last hook is that, making any type of operation on our database is asynchronous and it takes some amount of time to complete.
+Mocha on the other hand does not have any default idea of asynchronous operations.
+Inside our ```beforeEach``` we are starting our long running process.
+After this process is complete, we will call 'done' callback provided automatically by Mocha.

+Inside ```drop()``` function we will make a callback function that will be executed once it is done dropping our collection of users.

+So now every time we run create test, hook will first drop all user collections and then create a new user.

 ### Mongoose's isNew Property